 So far the team absolutely loves Alexandra!
 The feedback has been that she’s really kind, her work is fantastic, and she’s elevated the overall user experience.

 How do you feel about your primary pain points now?
-Can you tell us an anecdote to describe and illustrate the improvements?

-I've taken a couple of design courses, so I'm familiar with design best practices, which made it easier to recognize if they were a competent candidate, even when working with her.
+I've taken a couple of design courses, so I'm familiar with design best practices, which made it easier to recognize if they were a competent candidate, even when working with them.
 I'm like, “Hey, why did you align this thing this way?,” or “Hey, there seems to be too little contrast on this screen.”
 I have some design concepts that I apply, which helped a lot.
 So I was pretty confident I could hire somebody that builds things that look good and also work well.